justinmcla/wb/README.md

 rails s
 ```

 This will install all dependencies, set up the database, and spin up a server, hosted on `3000`.
+Seed data will be built as laid out in `wb/db/seeds.rb`, randomly generating facilities, rooms, floors, addresses, and work orders.
+By default, seed data will not overwrite itself.
+To do so, adjust any conditionals at the bottom of the seeds file.

 ##### Database

-The database is built on PostgreSQL.
+The database is built on <strong>PostgreSQL 13.1</strong>.
 It is helpful, albeit not necessary, to utilize a database software that allows you to view and make changes to tables in the database.

 ### JavaScript Modules